HEAPLab/TAFFO/doc/AnnotationSyntax.md

 At the topmost level, an annotation string is composed by zero or more top-level attributes, and exactly one data type pattern except for `void`.
-The order of these elements are irrelevant, and they are optionally separed by any amount of whitespace.
+The order of these elements are irrelevant, and they are optionally separated by any amount of whitespace.

 Example: